creeperbit/woo-tabs-accordion/readme.txt

 = Can I customize the colors of the accordion? =

-Yes, WooCommerce Tabs Accordions plugin is fully customizable.
+Yes, WooCommerce Tabs Accordion plugin is fully customizable.
 Change accordion mode, colors, backgrounds, icon positions, and more…

-= Is WooCommerce Tabs Accordions totally responsive? =
+= Is WooCommerce Tabs Accordion totally responsive? =

-**WooCommerce Tabs Accordions** is 100% responsive, so it will fit perfectly into your page, regardless of the size of your desktop screen or device.
+**WooCommerce Tabs Accordion** is 100% responsive, so it will fit perfectly into your page, regardless of the size of your desktop screen or device.

 = Does it work with any theme? =